Nesvilab/FragPipe-Analyst/README.md

 ## Source Code
 The source code of FragPipe-Analyst can be found [here](https://github.com/MonashProteomics/FragPipe-Analyst).
+The code is available under GNU General Public License v3.0

 ## Credits
 FragPipe-Analyst is based on the original LFQ-Analyst code developed by the Monash Proteomics and Metabolomics Facility & Monash Bioinformatics Platform, Monash University.
 FragPipe is being developed by the Nesvizhskii Lab (University of Michigan) in collaboration with the Monash University team (PI Ralf Schittenhelm).